faraclara/notes-app-back-end/readme.md

 2. npm init --y
 3. npm install nodemon --save-dev
 4. install esLint : npm install eslint --save-dev
+5. npm install nanoid@3.x.x
-5. konfig eslint : npx eslint --init
+6. konfig eslint : npx eslint --init
-6.
+7.
 How would you like to use ESLint? -> To check, find problems, and enforce code style.
 What type of modules does your project use? -> CommonJS (require/exports).
 Which framework did you use? -> None of these.